Peter Sørensen (diplomat): Career

 Sørensen has extensive experience in international diplomacy, particularly in the Western Balkans.
 His early career included various roles with international organizations operating in the region, including Senior Advisor to the UN Special Representative and Deputy Head of EU Pillar IV at UNMIK; Political Adviser to the United Nations Special Envoy for the Balkans; Head of Political Affairs in the OSCE Mission to Croatia; Legal Adviser in the Office of the High Representative in Bosnia and Herzegovina, and member of the European Community Monitor Mission in Sarajevo.

 Furthermore, between 2009 and 2011, Sørensen acted as the EU High Representative's Personal Representative in Belgrade.
 In 2011, he also served as Head of the EU Delegation in Skopje, North Macedonia, before being appointed as European Union Special Representative and Head of the EU Delegation to Bosnia and Herzegovina. after previously having served as Head of the EU Delegation in Skopje, Macedonia.

 EU Special Representative to Bosnia and Herzegovina

 In September 2014, Sørensen was appointed EU Ambassador and Head of the EU Delegation to the United Nations Office and other International Organisations in Geneva, where he represented the EU, including at the United Nations Human Rights Council.

-He later served as Principal Adviser and Special Envoy on Diigital Diplomacy at the European External Action Service (EEAS).
+He later served as Principal Adviser and Special Envoy on Digital Diplomacy at the European External Action Service (EEAS).